Animal Management - Auckland Council

-It is important to register your dog every year as it illustrates the care and commitment placed on being a
+It is important to register your dog every year as it illustrates the care and commitment placed on being a responsible dog owner.

 All dogs over the age of three months MUST be registered.
 Each dog should be registered at the address where they spend most of their time.

 If you are the owner of a dog, the registration guidelines are:

 Only one person can be the registered owner of a dog, if you are under 16 years of age, the dog must be registered under a parent's or guardian's name.